emZubair/MyLearning/Wiki/Django/query_sets.md

 >>> Author.objects.values('name').annotate(average_rating=Avg('book__rating'))
 ```

 It’s difficult to intuit how the ORM will translate complex querysets into SQL queries so when in doubt,
 inspect the SQL with `str(queryset.query)` and write plenty of tests

+### F() expressions
+When Django encounters an instance of F(), it overrides the standard Python operators to create an
+encapsulated SQL expression, which make it possible to perform operation on DB level instead of pulling object from
+DB to python memory.